shinmaruko1997/rihu/README.md

 ### Contextual Relationships

 * If an HF lies inside a Class’s influence region, that Class is contextual for the HF.
 * If Class A lies within Class B’s influence region, A is subordinate to B (B provides the contextual frame).

 ---

 ## RIHU Retrieval in the KAG Universe

 RIHU treats retrieval as **navigation through the KAG Universe**.
-Instead of asking *“Which texts match?”*, we ask:
-**“Where should I stand in the geometry — and what becomes near, dense, or enclosing when I do?”**
+Instead of asking *“Which texts match?”*, we ask: **“Where should I stand in the geometry — and what becomes near, dense, or enclosing when I do?”**

 RIHU supports two complementary retrieval modes:

 * **Objective Retrieval (world-centric)** — search from the global structure of meaning.
 * **Subjective Retrieval (observer-centric)** — search from a specific vantage within the space.

 ---

-### 1) Objective Retrieval — *Searching from the God’s-eye view*
+### 1) Objective Retrieval

+**Intent:**
-**Intent:** Discover what the world “knows” about a topic, by locating regions where relevant Classes converge.
+Discover what the world “knows” about a topic, by locating regions where relevant Classes or HFs converge.

 **Conceptual flow:**

+1. **Determine the reference coordinates** — either
+   (a) identify the position (or centroid) of the target HF or Class by reference search (optionally using text-based vector retrieval within HFs), or
+   (b) estimate the position of the target information within the Universe using the same placement method applied to HFs.
-1. **Define the conceptual nucleus** — choose key Classes (e.g., *Declaration of Independence*, *United States*).
+2. **Define the conceptual nucleus** — select key Classes or conceptual anchors (e.g., *Declaration of Independence*, *United States*).
-2. **Compute the centroid** — find their geometric center in the Universe.
+3. **Compute the centroid** — calculate the geometric center of these reference coordinates in the Universe.
-3. **Survey the neighborhood** — identify HFs near that centroid that share overlapping Class memberships.
+4. **Survey the neighborhood** — identify nearby HFs or regions with overlapping Class memberships.
-4. **Interpret density** — dense regions imply high influence or conceptual richness.
+5. **Interpret density** — dense regions imply high influence or conceptual richness.

-**Philosophical intent:**

-* *The world before the observer* — reveal the structure of meaning independent of perspective.
-* *Geometry before language* — relationships emerge from position, not word overlap.
-* *Integrative design* — RIHU can combine geometric reasoning with vector-based similarity for hybrid RAG pipelines.

 ---

-### 2) Subjective Retrieval — *See through a pair of eyes*
+### 2) Subjective Retrieval

 **Intent:** Explore the world **from within** — from the viewpoint of an observer in the KAG Universe.

 **Conceptual flow:**

-1. **Pick a vantage point** — an observer (person, role, or moment).
+1. **Pick a vantage point** — select a coordinate in the observer space, using existing Classes (person, role, moment) as reference points.
 2. **Look around** — retrieve nearby HFs within a certain radius.
 3. **Identify context** — Classes enclosing the observer define the ambient context.
 4. **Scan the periphery** — what lies just beyond reach, signaling emerging relevance?

 **Design principles:**

 * **Context-first retrieval** — the “room” around the observer matters.
 * **Periphery awareness** — sense the nearby unknown.
 * **Bias transparency** — by declaring a vantage, bias becomes explicit.

 ---

-### 3) Detective Search — *Inference from the unseen*　(Prototype — Not Yet Implemented)
+### 3) Detective Search (Prototype — Not Yet Implemented)

 **Intent:**
 Infer **unobserved or hypothetical facts** by reasoning through the geometric relationships of known Classes — searching not for what *is*, but for what *must be*, given the structure of the Universe.

 **Conceptual flow:**

 1. **Identify involved Classes** — determine which Classes are likely to participate in the unseen fact (e.g., *detective*, *crime scene*, *witness*).
 2. **Estimate the geometric barycenter** — compute the centroid of these Classes’ coordinates to hypothesize the most probable region for the missing Hypothetical Fact (HF).
 3. **Survey nearby evidence** — collect related Classes, adjacent HFs, and contextual information within that region.
 4. **Invoke generative reasoning** — provide these collected elements (Classes, HFs, Context) to a generative model to infer the *most plausible unobserved fact*.

 **Philosophical intent:**

 * *Inference as retrieval* — the act of “searching” extends to reasoning about the unseen.
 * *Geometry as hypothesis space* — positional relationships suggest what *ought to exist*, even if not yet observed.
 * *Generative triangulation* — large language models act as geometric interpreters, connecting partial evidence into coherent hypothetical facts.

 ---

 ### Choosing a Mode

 * Use **Objective RIHU** for top-down, phenomenon-centric exploration.
 * Use **Subjective RIHU** for bottom-up, observer-centric interpretation.
 * Mix both: locate the global neighborhood first, then experience it from within.

 ---